 Micro grants of up to $500 will be available to farmers or farm businesses looking to start new ag enterprises or to market or expand existing enterprises.
 The purpose of the grant is to help farmers kick start new farm ventures or expand existing ventures.
-This is a reimbursement grant : monies will be disbursed within 30 days after receipt of final report (narrative, billing and photos).
-Grants will be awarded based on merit and on order of application (qualified grants will be awarded first-come first-serve).
+This is a reimbursement grant: monies will be disbursed within 30 days after receipt of the final report (narrative, billing, and photos).
+Grants will be awarded based on merit and on order of application (qualified grants will be awarded first-come-first-serve).

 Eligible: Farms or ag businesses in Chenango County embarking on a new ag enterprise, or marketing or expanding an existing ag enterprise.

 Ineligible: Farms outside Chenango County, farms using funds to underwrite existing operations

 The applications must be submitted by email to Cornell Cooperative Extension of Chenango County at: email@example.com

 In order to receive funding the grant application must have the following: